taikedz-mt/babelfish/README.md

 Others can be made available as required.

-The engine must provide a single function onto the `babel` object
+* The engine must provide a single function onto the `babel` object

-	babel:translate(language_code, sentence)
+	`babel:translate(language_code, sentence)`

-The function must return a string representing the translated text.
+	* The function must return a string representing the translated text.

-The engine must also provide a table on `babel.langcodes` containing the list of language codes supported by the service.
+* The engine must also provide a table on `babel.langcodes` containing the list of language codes supported by the service.

+	`babel.langcodes = {en = "English", fr = "French"}`

-The engine can make use of the `babel:http(url)` and `babel:https(url)`
+* The engine can make use of the `babel:request(url)` helper function which make the request (http or https) and return the raw response data.

 ## Language codes

-The following language codes were compiled from the Yandex API page as the languages supported by Yandex.
+The following language codes were taken from the Yandex API page as the languages supported by Yandex.

 	Code	Language